 This is Part 3 in the Project Management as Spiritual Practice series.
-Read Part 1: Small Steps & The Ripple Effect and Part 2: Building Trust in the Process to follow the full journey.
+Read Part 1: Small Steps & The Ripple Effect and Part 2: Building Trust: Action Comes Before Confidence.

 One of my favorite personal growth teachers, Jean Houston, shares about the importance of tuning into our unique frequency to awaken to our life’s purpose.
 Building on concepts in Madeleine L’Engle’s “A Wrinkle In Time,” both teachers share the power of pursuing what resonates most with our authentic selves.